 Many Mac users are experiencing "The disk you inserted was not readable by this computer" error when connecting an external hard drive, SD card, or USB flash drive to their Macs with Catalina, Mojave or High Sierra installed.
-It seems that this disk unreadable error could also occur on macOS 12 Monterey or macOS 11 Big Sur.
+It seems that this disk unreadable error could also occur on macOS 13 Ventura, macOS 12 Monterey, or macOS 11 Big Sur.

 Some affected users report the issue occurs with every external drive.
 While others say this unreadable disk error only appears with one external drive.
 If you're the one who encountered the disk not readable error, then, you've come to the right place.
 In this post, we give 8 feasible methods to fix the disk non-readable error on the Mac.
 Just keep reading.